go-to-k/delstack/README.md

 Among the resources that **fail in the normal CloudFormation stack deletion**, this tool supports the following resources.

+If you want to delete the unsupported resources, please create an issue at [GitHub](https://github.com/go-to-k/delstack/issues).

 All resources that do not fail normal deletion can be deleted as is.

 |  RESOURCE TYPE  |  DETAILS  |